 (1 Cor 12:13, 25-27, Rom 12:4-5, Eph 2:19-22, Eph 4:4, 15-16, Eph 5:23, 29-30, Col 1:18, 24, Col 2:19)

-Sinners are under the curse of sin and death and therefore are subject to the righteous judgment and wrath of God (Rom 6:23).
+Mankind is currently under the curse of sin and death and therefore we are subject to the righteous judgment and wrath of God (Rom 6:23).
 To escape this certain death sentence, God has made a way for us to receive a “life” sentence.
-This precious life sentence or salvation, is obtained by Gods Grace through our faith (belief and trust) in the work of Christ on the cross, (death, burial, resurrection) and by trusting in Christ as our savior.
+This precious life sentence or salvation, is obtained by God’s Grace through our faith (belief and trust) in the work of Jesus Christ on the cross, (death, burial, resurrection) and by trusting in Christ as our savior.
 We are then “justified” by faith, it is a gift of God and not by any works we do (Eph 2:8-9, Rom 3:24, 28, Rom 10:9, Gal 2:21, Rom 4:1-6, Phil 3:9, Rom 5:1).